-At this year's Annual Meeting you will be asked: (i) to elect two experienced and distinguished Class II directors (Barbara Shattuck Kohn and Ronald J. Naples) to serve until the 2019 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified; (ii) to ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the 2016 fiscal year; (iii) to hold an advisory vote to approve the compensation paid to the Company's named executive officers; and (iv) to consider and transact such other business as may properly come before the Annual Meeting.
-The accompanying Notice of Annual Meeting of Stockholders and proxy statement describe these matters.
+At this year's Annual Meeting you will be asked: (i) to elect three experienced and distinguished Class III directors (Peter M. Carlino, Jane Scaccetti and myself) to serve until the 2020 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified; (ii) to ratify the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the 2017 fiscal year; (iii) to approve the compensation paid to the Company's named executive officers; (iv) to recommend the frequency of the shareholder advisory vote to approve the compensation paid to the Company's named executive officers; and (v) to consider and transact such other business as may properly come before the Annual Meeting.
+The accompanying Notice of Annual Meeting of Shareholders and proxy statement describe these matters.
 We urge you to read this information carefully.

-The Board of Directors unanimously believes that the election of its nominees for directors, the ratification of its selection of independent registered public accountants and the advisory vote to approve our executive compensation are advisable and will further the best interests of the Company and our stockholders.
-Accordingly, the Board of Directors recommends a vote FOR each of these proposals.
+The Board of Directors unanimously believes that the election of its nominees for directors, the ratification of its selection of independent registered public accountants, the advisory vote to approve our executive compensation and the proposed annual frequency of such vote are advisable and will further the best interests of the Company and our shareholders.
+Accordingly, the Board of Directors recommends a vote for ONE YEAR on the frequency of the shareholder advisory vote to approve the compensation paid to the Company' named executive officers and FOR each of the remaining proposals.

 On behalf of the Board of Directors and the Company, I thank you for your participation.
-We look forward to seeing you on June 2 in Philadelphia.
+We look forward to seeing you at the Annual Meeting on June 14th in Philadelphia.